Eduard Haber

 Johann Karl Emil Eduard Haber (1 October 1866 – 14 January 1947) was a German mining engineer, civil servant and diplomat, who served as the last Governor of German New Guinea.

 Early life

-Haber was born on 1 October 1866 in Mechernich, in the Rhine Province of Prussia.
-After 1884 in Brilon, Eduard Haber studying the Bergfach from 1885 to 1888 at the universities of Freiburg, Aachen and Bonn.
+Haber was born on 1 October 1866 in Mechernich in the Rhine Province of Prussia.
+After 1884 in Brilon, Eduard Haber studied Mining from 1885 to 1888 at the universities of Freiburg, Aachen and Bonn.